awsdocs/amazon-s3-developer-guide/doc_source/replication-and-other-bucket-configs.md

 If Amazon S3 delivers logs to a bucket that has replication enabled, it replicates the log objects\.

-If server access logs \([Amazon S3 Server Access Logging](ServerLogs.md)\) or AWS CloudTrail Logs \( [Logging Amazon S3 API Calls Using AWS CloudTrail](cloudtrail-logging.md)\) are enabled on your source or destination bucket, Amazon S3 includes replication\-related requests in the logs\.
+If server access logs \([Amazon S3 server access logging](ServerLogs.md)\) or AWS CloudTrail Logs \( [Logging Amazon S3 API calls using AWS CloudTrail](cloudtrail-logging.md)\) are enabled on your source or destination bucket, Amazon S3 includes replication\-related requests in the logs\.
 For example, Amazon S3 logs each object that it replicates\.

 ## CRR and the Destination Region<a name="replication-and-dest-region"></a>